pivotal/credhub-release/docs/deployment-troubleshooting-guide.md

 This failure indicates an inability to successfully perform the required database migrations.
 The specific error citing a syntax error near CONSTRAINT occurs when a non-supported version of PostgreSQL, e.g. 9.0, is deployed.
 CredHub requires PostgreSQL version 9.4 or greater.

+#### [Post-start error] I/O error on GET request for "https://uaa.example.com:8443/.well-known/openid-configuration"

+This failure indicates that the CredHub server was unable to get the needed configuration information for UAA.
+You should validate that the UAA target is reachable from the CredHub instance and that the provided CA certificate in the manifest at `credhub.authentication.uaa.ca_certs[n]` is the CA which signed the targeted UAA TLS certificate.

 ## Usability Failures

 Usability failures occur after a successful deployment of CredHub.
 These errors are primarily related to the server's ability to reach dependent components.